hannobraun/caterpillar/cp7/README.md

 ## Status

 In progress!
-Basic example exist and work.
-The language is neither Turing-complete nor interactive yet.
+Interactivity has been achieved, in one simple case.
+The logic for recognizing which new code replaces which old code needs more refinement, but this is a great first step and partial proof of concept.

+Otherwise, the language is very basic, and not even Turing-complete yet (though adding Turing-completeness and other features should not make the interactivity aspect any more difficult).